Using Go (Golang)

 26

-27This snippet implements a simple HTTP server that listens on local port 8080.
-For all incoming requests, it replies with the text "Hello from Go on ServBay!", the hostname, and the request path.
+27This code defines a simple HTTP server that listens on port 8080 locally.
+For every incoming request, it responds with text containing “Hello from Go on ServBay!”, the system hostname, and the request path.

-Run the Go App: Make sure you’re still inside your project directory (
+Run Your Go App: Make sure you’re still in the ServBay terminal inside your project directory (

 /Applications/ServBay/www/go-servbay-demo